knidarkness/epigma/README.md

 docker-compose installed in your system.
 Then you can simply run ```docker-compose up``` from the root directory of the repository and navigate to http://localhost to explore the Epigma editor.

+## TODO

+- dev-dep & dep
+- fix undoables -- undo/redo states of each doc seprtly
+- add moment.js for date/time formatting
+- redux dev-tools
+- refactor reducer decomposition
+- research and use selectors for data access
+- finally deal with babel and mocha
+- split async actions into separate files, so that /actions/index.js define only atomic action creators (research/probably use: redux-observable)
+- each file up to 100 LOC
+- atomic entities (either all document (name, data, shapes), either only id and receive all properties via separate API calls)
+- C/D for nodes in edit mode of a shape

 ## License

 All code is distributed under the MIT License.